- Nightstop Ontario North America's first Nightstop one year on

 “We have youth outreach workers and even counsellors who go out into the community to meet youth at schools, coffee shops etc… We have a shelter that has fourteen beds.
 We also have two residential homes in the community.
 I won’t name every single programme, but simply say we have various programs that help take youth from a place of crisis and move them to a place of safety, stability and wellbeing.

-“The current amount of beds that we have available through shelters is not sustaining [the demand from young people].
+“The current number of beds that we have available through shelters is not sustaining [the demand from young people].
 We have about 40 shelter beds that are specifically for young people in all of York region, and 100 in total that would also be for adults, and it’s not meeting the need."

 How did 360Kids find out about Nightstop UK?